katrinaji/ese5190-LAB2B-proposal/README.md

 ## Outline
 Since the goal of the lab is to practice using I2C communication, our team would like to make a project around this topic.
 We would like to stcik with I2C and preserve “daisy-chain-ability” with other I2C sensors.
 Thus, we are using two RP2040s.
 The second on our daughter board as a second microcontroller to handle I2C.

-We would like to make a LED-array design with a switch to control it.
+(Inital Thought)We would like to make a LED-array design with a switch to control it.
 The inital LEDs will present a pumpkin pattern.
 When toggling the switch, the pattern will change and a ghoastface will appear.
 If possible, we want to toggle the switch again, and both the ghoastface and pumpkin pattern will be lit.

+(Updated) Since Detkin lab does not have led screen and simply arranging multiple LEDs might be beyond the scope of this lab.
+We would like to simplify the design by presenting the pumpkin pattern with a single orange LED and the ghostface with a single red LED.
+The presenting sequence stays the same: initially, the orange LED will be lit.
+Once the switch is toggled, the orange LED will be off the the red LED will be on.
+When the switch is toggled the second time, both the yellow and red LED will be on.

 ---
 ## Why we design that?